garethjohnsdesign/bristol-comedy-garden-2017/index.md

   line-up: Saturday Early
 - name: Alan Davies
   image: "/uploads/alan-davies-featured.jpg"
-  subheader: One of the best Stand-up comics out there
+  subheader: One of the best Stand-up comics out there — The Guardian
   is-sold-out:
   line-up: Thursday
 featured: